Vicente015/projects/README.md

 ### Todo
 - Use TypeScript as possible
-- Make the general/main 'projects' page
+- Make img slider work
-- Publish using github actions ;)